seafloor-geodesy/gnatss/docs/travel_time_delays.md

-In GNSS-Acoustic processing, the critical transducer positions that must be known are the position at ping send (Phase 3) and ping reply (Phase 9) since these positions are when the acoustic pulse physically starts and finishes travelling through the water column to and from the transducer.
+In GNSS-Acoustic processing, the critical transducer positions that must be known are the position at ping send (Phase 3) and ping reply (Phase 9) since these positions are when the acoustic pulse physically starts and finishes traveling through the water column to and from the transducer.
 Consistent with this, by convention the TAT is thus included in the TWTT measurement while the transducer delay is excluded from the TWTT measurement.
 GNATSS requires the TWTTs submitted in the _pxp_tt_ file to adhere to this convention, in which case